nikwin/nikwin.github.io/_posts/2018-12-10-towerFocusEmotion.md

 ---
 layout: post
-title: City: Towers, Focus and Emotion
+title: 'City: Towers, Focus and Emotion'
 tag: city
 date: 2018-12-10
 desc: Looking to fix the issues with a few systems of city.